 The original Guide was published in June 2004 at the 16th WCNDT in Montreal, based on a first draft produced by Mr G Nardoni.
 The first update was approved for publication at the 17th WCNDT in Shanghai.
 The next version was published to coincide with the 18th WCNDT in Durban and the agreements in ISO and CEN to unify ISO 9712 and EN 473 in a new standard ISO 9712, published in 2012.
-This version (2014) reflects updates in ISO 17024 and the developments in ICNDT to create an international Multilateral Recognition Agreement and to document how different certification bodies are implementing ISO 9712:2012.
+The current version reflects updates in ISO 17024 and the developments in ICNDT to create an international Multilateral Recognition Agreement and to document how different certification bodies are implementing ISO 9712:2012.
 ICNDT will update this document periodically and will provide the latest version here.
 Users are strongly advised to check that they have the latest version of this document and the referenced standards.
 Comments and suggestions are welcome and should be sent to the ICNDT secretariat.

 Click here to download the latest version.